Swargarohini: Climbing history

-By 1994, there have been fifteen documented attempts had been made to climb Swargarohini peak.
-On 25 October 1974, Charles Clarke (England); Dilsher Singh Virk, Peter Fuhrman and Bruce MacKinnon (Canada); and Mohan Singh and Rattan Singh (India) made the first ascent of the west summit of Swargarohini I, ascending from its west side.
+By 1994, there had been fifteen documented attempts had been made to climb Swargarohini peak.
+On 25 October 1974, Charles Clarke (England); Dilsher Singh Virk, Peter Fuhrman and Bruce MacKinnon (Canada); and Mohan Singh and Rattan Singh (India) made the first ascent of Swargarohini I, ascending from its west side and reaching the west summit.

-On 3 May 1990, the first successful ascent of main Swargarohini summit was achieved by a team of instructors from the Jawahar Institute of Mountaineering and Winter Sports.
+On 3 May 1990, the first successful ascent of the main Swargarohini summit was achieved by a team of instructors from the Jawahar Institute of Mountaineering and Winter Sports.
 They climbed from the Ruinsara Valley on the north side, via the eastern col connecting the peak to the rest of the range, and found challenging rock climbing to achieve the col, leading to easier snow slopes above.
 However, other sources claim that this ascent stopped (5 m) short of the summit due to the presence of an unstable cornice.

-In 1991, an unsuccessfully attempt was made on the south face of the peak.

-On 7 June 1993, an expedition from Sweden made the first undisputed ascent of the peak from south face.
+In 1991, an attempt to climb the south face of the peak was unsuccessful.
+On 7 June 1993, however, an expedition from Sweden made the first undisputed ascent of the peak from south face.
 The summit team comprised Birger Andrén, Ingela Nilsson, and Ake Nilsson.
 They ascended a rock ridge on the eastern side of the south face, leading to the easy east-southeast ridge.